jayleenli/Data-Structures-and-Algorithms-Notes/DataStructsNAlgorithms/SplayTrees.md

 # Splay Trees
 Why Use vs AVL trees?
 AVL trees have too many cases and also needs extra memory to store the height data in each node.
 Also using Splay tree gives rise to these functions, insert, delete, find, split, join.
+In addition, splay tree guarantee better performance over a long sequence of operations. this is why it guantees for O(nlogn).
+But a single operation could take O(n).
+The reason for the better performance over time is because of the splay heuristic that relies on the idea of caching- things that were accessed recently are likely to be accessed again.
+AVL trees guarentee that the shape is always logn, but advantage for splay is faster look up time.

 ###### Properties
 * splay at node of depth d takes O(d) time.